Table of Contents

 You are not required to provide the information requested on a form that is subject to the Paperwork Reduction Act unless the form displays a valid OMB control number.
 Books or records relating to a form or its instructions must be retained as long as their contents may become material in the administration of any Internal Revenue law.
 Generally, tax returns and return information are confidential, as required by section 6103.

 The time needed to complete and file these forms and related schedules will vary depending on individual circumstances.
 The estimated average times are:

 |720||43 hr., 45 min.||2 hr., 43 min.||5 hr., 57 min.|

-You can send us comments from www.irs.gov/Forms-&-Pubs/More-Information.
-Click on “More Information” and then on “Comment on Tax Forms and Publications.”
+If you have comments concerning the accuracy of these time estimates or suggestions for making this form and related schedules simpler, we would be happy to hear from you.
+You can send us comments from www.irs.gov/formspubs.
+Click on “More Information” and then on “Give us feedback.”
 You can also send your comments to:

 Internal Revenue Service

 Do not send the tax forms to this office.
 Instead, see Where To File, earlier.